-If any member, officer or creditor of the company is aggrieved at the company’s strike off, they can apply to the Registrar of Companies for the restoration of the company within 12 months of the strike off.
+If any member, officer or creditor of the company is aggrieved at the company’s strike off, can apply to the Registrar of Companies for the restoration of the company within 12 months of strike off.
 Provided that the Registrar is satisfied that all outstanding documents have been filed and all outstanding fees paid, he can restore the company to the register.
 When the Registrar restores the company to the register, the company is deemed to have continued in existence as though it had not been struck off.

 After the 12 month period referred to above has expired, any member, officer or creditor of the company can apply to the High Court to have the company restored to the register.
 This is providing that the application is made within 20 years of dissolution.
 Where the Court is satisfied that it would be just to restore the company to the register, the company is deemed to have continued in existence as though it had not been struck off.